ArdeshirB/Projects/README.md

 The preliminary LSTM model employed a slower learning rate, ADAM optimizer, L1 and L2 regularization, and set the epoch count at 20.
 The batch size was reduced to 2000, and Mean Absolute Error (MAE) was used as the loss function.
 A dropout rate of 0.1 across two layers was applied, promoting model robustness against noise.

 The final LSTM model, after extensive grid search and hyperparameter optimization, achieved an R2 score of 0.93, with a significant improvement observed when the learning rate was adjusted to 0.0002 and the batch size set to 3000.
 The number of hidden nodes was decreased to 5, accelerating model execution and enhancing convergence.
-The best model was saved based on the lowest RMSE score.
+The best model was saved based on the lowest RMSE score.<br><br>

 <div align="center">